 Built to Last

 Similar to healthcare where automation can make the job easier and lead to higher satisfaction for humans, an article in Construction Executive shows that construction workers are also finding their jobs made easier and the strain on their bodies diminished by working alongside automation tools called cobots.
 Cobots are complex machines designed to work with humans and take on tasks like lifting heavy weights and doing repetitive movements that are hard on human bodies.
-In addition to being at low risk for automation takeover, construction jobs are growing at a faster than average rate.
-Salaries are also higher than average ranging from carpenters making $46k on average to plumbers and electricians averaging over $56k.
+In addition to being at low risk for automation takeover, construction jobs are on the rise.

 Healing the Mind